monadicsystems/okapi/docs/index.md

 If you have the `-XApplicativeDo` language extension turned on, you can also write your Scripts using `do` syntax.

 We recommend using `-XApplicativeDo` in conjuction with the `-XRecordWildCards` language extension if you're not comfortable with using the Applicative operators.
-Here's the same query script we defined above, but with these language extensions turned on:
+Here's the same Query Script we defined above, but with these language extensions turned on.

 ```haskell
 {-# LANGUAGE ApplicativeDo #-}